altruios/namshubettulpa/public/namshubettuple/reset-2.md

 *He walked lazily down the steps, letting the door bang behind him.*
 "M::You're following me now?"
 *He shifted his tie, adjusted his hat now that it was on him.*
-'R::Well, I am in your head, you put two and two together."
+'R::Well, I am in your head, you put two and two together.'
 *Leaving him behind she walked past the side of the… mansion… yes it was a mansion.*
 ~Complete with a ridiculously long driveway and hedges blocking all surrounding views.~ *She continued out to the street, Rossin making his way behind her.*
-'R::There's more."
+'R::There is more.'
 *He paused once he caught up...*
 "M::I just pushed you out of a chair!
 You're real."